chmaikos/Copernicus-API/README.md

 ]
 ```

-We obtain the information as a .nc file from Copernicus, refactor it into JSON, and push it into the Kafka topic `wind_topic` and into MongoDB in a collection named `wind_data` with the following format:
+We obtain the information as a .nc file from Copernicus, refactor it into JSON, and push it into the Kafka topic `wind_topic` and into MongoDB in a collection named `windData` with the following format:

 ```json
 {